I hope you enjoy this blog post.

 10. No. 5, 1948 | Jackson Pollock | (1948) | sold for $140m (€118.8m)

 Whilst the vast majority of art that has sold for hundreds of million dollars are antique pieces, there are a large quantity of modern and contemporary pieces being sold at auction that are reaching the same realms.
 Jackson Pollock is an example of an abstract expressionist artist who exceeded expectations at auction recently.
-His painting ‘No. 5’ sold in May 2006 for $140 million – at the time, this was a record sale for a painting, not surpassed until 2011.
-Whilst response to the painting initially was underwhelming, it has since achieved critical acclaim and stands at the tenth most expensive painting to have been sold at auction.
+His painting ‘No. 5’ sold in May 2006 for $140 million – at the time, this was a record sale for a painting and the most expensive painting in the world at the time, not surpassed until 2011.
+Whilst response to the painting initially was underwhelming, it has since achieved critical acclaim and stands as the tenth most expensive painting to have been sold at auction as of 2021 – 2022.
 The demand for Pollock’s art is high and auction houses are crying out for sellers of Pollock’s work.

 9. Nu Couché | Amedeo Modigliani | (1917/18) | sold for $170.4m (€144.6m)

 Arguably much more traditional than Jackson Pollock’s artwork, Nu Couché, an 1917 oil on canvas by Amedeo Modigliani, sold for auction in New York for $170 millon in 2018.
 Nu Couché is one of Modigliani’s most widely reproduced and exhibited paintings and is one of a series of controversial nudes painted by Modigliani whilst under the guidance of Polish dealer Léopold Zborowski.
-It sold for almost six times the amount it had previously made at auction – highlighting just how much influence auction sales can have on the value of a painting.
+It sold for almost six times the amount it had previously made at auction – highlighting just how much influence auction sales can have on the value of a painting, and making this painting the most expensive piece of art of its year.

 8. Les Femmes d’Alger (“Version O”) | Pablo Picasso | (1955) | sold for $179.4m (€152.3m)